ilmarh/collectors/README.md

 Netflow v5 is not supported yet.

-To run collector, set HOST, PORT_SYSLOG and PORT_NETFLOW vars and enter something like python collectord.py on the command prompt
+To run collector, edit collectord.conf file to suit our needs and run something like python collectord.py on the command prompt, passing the following comandline arguments:
+  -c <filename> -- config file name with path
+                   (default is /usr/local/etc/collectd.conf)
+  -l <filename> -- log file name with path (default is /var/log/collectd.log) -v -- switch on some verbose output
+  -d -- run in daemon mode (detached from terminal)

+Example:

+  ./collectord.py -c collectord.conf -v -l youlogfile.log

+Config file consists of sections, that specify collector ID.
+You need to fill bind address and port and specify collector type (netflow5, netflow9, ipfix, syslog).
+Note, that netflow5 and ipfix types are not supported yet.

 Right now it just saves captured messages and flows to netflow.log and syslog.log files